docknetwork/sdk/tutorials/src/tutorial_ipv.md

 Once your Verifiable Presentation has been initialized, you can proceed to use the rest of the building functions to define it completely before finally signing it.

 #### Adding a Context
 A context can be added with the `addContext` method.
-It accepts a single argument `context` which can either be a string (in which case it needs to be a valid URI), or an object (in which case it needs to be a valid context object with a `@context` field):
+It accepts a single argument `context` which can either be a string (in which case it needs to be a valid URI), or an object
 ```javascript
 >   vp.addContext('https://www.w3.org/2018/credentials/examples/v1')
 >   vp.context